We keep our members informed of any and all

 To address this issue, IDAPNG has an "overboarding" policy in many markets which includes a recommended maximum number of directorships which an individual should hold in various circumstances.
 Such an approach is also followed in many voting policies of individual institutional investors.

-The IDAPNG Corporate Governance Code – PNG's best practice code – specifies a recommended limit for executive directors of no more than one ASX or POMSoX non-executive directorship.
+The IDAPNG Corporate Governance Code – PNG's best practice code – specifies a recommended limit for executive directors of no more than one ASX or POMX non-executive directorship.
 Although there is no stated limit in the Code for board chairmen or for other non-executive directors, the Code emphasises that "all directors should be able to allocate sufficient time to the company to discharge their responsibilities."

 Key Changes Under Consideration